vulcanize/stack-orchestrator/README.md

 I followed this process for `ipld-ethcl-indexer`.
 Here are a few key files.

 1.  [`vulcanize/ipld-ethcl-indexer:Dockerfile`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/Dockerfile) - Compiles and starts the application
-2.  [`vulcanize/foundry-test:docker/local/docker-compose-ipld-ethcl-indexer.yml`](https://github.com/vulcanize/foundry-test/blob/feature/build-stack/docker/local/docker-compose-ipld-ethcl-indexer.yml) - A `docker-compose` file to start the container.
+2.  [`vulcanize/stack-orchestrator:docker/local/docker-compose-ipld-ethcl-indexer.yml`](https://github.com/vulcanize/stack-orchestrator/blob/main/docker/local/docker-compose-ipld-ethcl-indexer.yml) - A `docker-compose` file to start the container.
 3.  [`vulcanize/ipld-ethcl-indexer:.github/workflows/on-pr.yml`](https://github.com/vulcanize/ipld-ethcl-indexer/blob/main/.github/workflows/on-pr.yml) - Automatically triggered on `pull_request`.
-If users ever need to reference a specific branch for `ipld-eth-db` or `foundry-test`, they can easily do so in the `env` variable.
+If users ever need to reference a specific branch for `ipld-eth-db` or `stack-orchestrator`, they can easily do so in the `env` variable.
     1. You can also easily run this GHA manually and provide input parameters.

 # Additional Notes